Roger Manning - bio

 the mailing list contact:

-The first Roger Manning album was released in 1989 by California punk recording label SST (Black Flag, Sonic Youth, Dinosaur Jr.).
-I toured the U.S ., and occasionally Europe, for over 10 years performing lyrical-solo-rock accompanied by highly amplified bass-heavy guitar playing.
+The first Roger Manning album was released in early 1989 by California punk recording label SST (Black Flag, Sonic Youth, Dinosaur Jr.).
+I toured the US and occasionally bits of Europe for over 10 years performing wordy-solo-rock in rock and dance clubs accompanied by bass-heavy amplified 'acoustic' guitar.

-The viewpoint conveyed in the dense lyrics is shaped by a life of hitchhiking, street singing, low-income living, disgust with authority, and pondering the mysteries of love and beauty.
+The music evolved in the streets, subways, and clubs of New York City throughout the 1980s.
+Hitchhiking, street singing, low-income living, disgust with authority, and pondering the mysteries of love and beauty.

 "People work hard and end up with nothing.
 I ain't got nothing either, but at least I didn't work hard for it" (from the 'Pearly Blues').